Skip to Main Content

 CBL Emerging Leaders Consulting Experience A critical component of the Isaac & Oxley CBL is to reinforce and enhance its values by exposing students to actual business leaders across a diverse set of companies to see how they work with various stakeholders to achieve strategic objectives and create lasting value, and this program does so by placing students in the role of consultants working for one firm.
 The CBL Emerging Leaders Experience takes place in Chicago and will include a number of key organizations.
 ACC 490B/MGT 490B/ACC 590B (3 Credits)

 Wall Street Week This is an experiential course to give students an opportunity to learn and practice equity analysis skills in a real-world setting.
-After completing this course, students will be able to conduct equity analysis using the appropriate methodology.
+After completing this course students will be able to conduct equity analysis using appropriate methodology.
 In addition, students will be able to develop and give an effective presentation on the merits of a particular position to industry executives.
 Finally, students will be able to articulate whether or not they want to work for a Wall Street firm.
 FIN 320 (3 credits)

 Education Abroad